zxopink/TgenRemoter/README.md

 note that a server can host multiple rooms.

 * The server is a dedicated server
-* it accepts incoming client
+* It accepts incoming client
-* hands incoming clients a connection code
+* It hands incoming clients a connection code
-* pairs two clients into a room
+* It pairs two clients into a room
-* and manages the communication between the clients.
+* And It manages the communication between the clients.

 client side
 --------------------------------------------------------------------------------------------------------------------------------